spectrumitec/purrbox/README.md

 <br />

 <b>About:</b><br />
 <p>Wonderbox objective is to provide an easy way for setting up static sites or applications where users do not want to use a framework such as react or angular.
 It is designed to support running multiple site projects under a single IP addres and port.
-Components include a web server engine and a web UI for management of your project settings.
+Components include a web server engine and a web based Dev UI for management of your project settings.
 The system is built to support running multiple environments such as a Dev, QA, Stage and Prod via a server configuration setting.
 Web projects are configured for portability between environments to allow for promoting code from Dev to other environments with minimumal intervention.
 A template system is built into the management UI allowing users to create their own code templates for projects or packaging fully functional applications.</p>

 <b>General Features:</b><br />
 <ul>